sungnga/practice/React-2/graphql-checklist/README.md

     }
     ```
   - Then execute the mutation to update the todo based on id
-- **Create a mutation on client-side React:**
+- **Create an update mutation on client-side React:**
   - In App.js file:
-    - First, create a variable that holds the mutation.
+    - First, create a variable that holds the update mutation.
 In our case, call it TOGGLE_TODO
     - Then pass TOGGLE_TODO to useMutation() hook inside App component
     - What we get back from useMutation is a toggleTodo function in an array and we can destructure that
     - This toggleTodo function returns a promise since this is an async operation